QiyuanNickChen/QYChen.github.io/_pages/about.md

   - /about.html
 ---

-I'm a forth year PhD student from [Academy of Mathematics and Systems Science, Chinese Academy of Sciences](http://english.amss.cas.cn/).
+I'm a fourth year PhD student from [Academy of Mathematics and Systems Science, Chinese Academy of Sciences](http://english.amss.cas.cn/).
 Before that, I obtained my bachelor's degree of mathematics from [School of Mathematical Sciences, Zhejiang University](http://www.math.zju.edu.cn/).
 I am very fortunate to be advised by [Prof.Ke Ye](https://sites.google.com/site/keyeshomepage/) of [KLMM](http://mmrc.amss.cas.cn/) from Academy of Mathematics and Systems Science.
 I'm interested in commutative algebra, combinatorics and their applications in computational mathematics and theoretical computer science.